CP-Semigroups and Dilations, Subproduct Systems and Superproduct Systems: The Multi-Parameter Case and Beyond: Examples: Weak dilations that are not strong and classical dilation theory

 \lf In Example \ref{E0weakex} we have seen a solidly elementary dilation -- even an \nbd{E_0}dilation -- of a CP-semigroup -- even an \nbd{E}semigroup -- on $\sB(G)$ that, by Observation \ref{E0strongob}, is not strong.
 More will follow soon.

-\lf Putting emphasis on the semigroup(s) $w$ (and $c$) rather than the elementary semigroups $\theta$ (and $T$), we say $(\cA,w,p)$ is a coisometric dilation (of the contraction semigroup $c$) if the $pw_tp$ form a semigroup (respectively, if $pw_t p=c_t$).
+\lf Putting emphasis on the semigroup(s) $w$ (and $c$) rather than the elementary semigroup(s) $\theta$ (and $T$), we say $(\cA,w,p)$ is a \phantomsectioncoisometric dilation (of the contraction semigroup $c$) if the $pw_tp$ form a semigroup (respectively, if $pw_t p=c_t$).
 The coisometric dilation is strong if $pw_tp=w_tp$ for all $t$.
-(For instance, the unitary semigroup $\bfam{u_t}_{t\in\R_+}$ in Example \ref{E0weakex} is a strong coisometric dilation if the isometric semigroup $\bfam{v_t}_{t\in\R_+}$.
+(For instance, the unitary semigroup $\bfam{u_t}_{t\in\R_+}$ in Example \ref{E0weakex} is a strong coisometric dilation of the isometric semigroup $\bfam{v_t}_{t\in\R_+}$.
 The unitary semigroup $\bfam{u^*_t}_{t\in\R_+}$, instead, is a coisometric dilation of the coisometric semigroup $\bfam{v^*_t}_{t\in\R_+}$ which is not strong.)
 Every coisometric dilation gives rise to a solidly elementary dilation $(\cA,\theta,p)$; every solidly elementary dilation arises, by definition, from a (though, not unique) coisometric dilation.

 One can say in general that any (not necessarily coisometric) semigroup $\bfam{w_t}_{t\in\bS}$ in $\cA$ is a dilation of a semigroup $\bfam{c_t}_{t\in\bS}$ in $\cB = p\cA p$ if $pw_t p = c_t$ for all $t \in \bS$.
 (Care: While taking adjoints transforms a dilation into a dilation, this need not be so with strong dilations.)